-I mean, it has become a pretty unrealistic trend among bloggers that travel funding is as simple as tossing some coins into a piggy bank or cutting back on Starbucks and avocado toast.
+I mean, it has become a pretty unrealistic trend among bloggers that travel funding is as simple as tossing some coins into a piggy bank or cutting back on Starbucks.

-… which is like, the lamest, least helpful advice ever.
+… which is the least helpful financial advice ever.

 In today’s guest post, Theresa is going to walk you through step by step how to start a fund for your travels, how to develop a badass vacation savings plan and yenno, eventually tick off yet another adventure for that bucket list.
 Take it away, Theresa!

 Imagine how it feels to not worry about the costs of food or drinks and to feel free to book an extra unplanned massage.

 It’s an awesome vision, right?

 The sun shines a little brighter when you don’t have worries about the cost of travel.

 However, often when we travel, we might think that we have most of the costs covered, and then get some surprises and just put it on a credit card.

 You might stress about the costs while you are on holiday, but most of the time it doesn’t become a reality until you get home and see the bills from the trip and realize just how often you swiped plastic.

 So, unless you are planning on being a winning contestant on “The Price is Right”, you need to learn how to save up money to self-fund your trip.
 And, I want to show you how!